Haxxnet/Compose-Examples/README.md

 - [Ghost](examples/ghost) - Ghost is a free and open source blogging platform written in JavaScript and distributed under the MIT License, designed to simplify the process of online publishing for individual bloggers as well as online publications.
 - [WordPress](examples/wordpress) - WordPress is a free and open-source content management system written in hypertext preprocessor language and paired with a MySQL or MariaDB database with supported HTTPS.
+- [Nginx + PHP](examples/nginx-php) - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+Combined with PHP, a general-purpose scripting language geared toward web development, server-side functions can be implemented for the webs.

 ### Communication - Social Networks, Forums and Video Conferencing